 However, life is funny and fickle and as fate would have it, we both had reasons to be in the city at the same time years after that fateful weekend.
 And we both knew ahead of time the other would be there too.

 Running into each other Friday night on King Street was magical.
 One hug melted away years of what-ifs?
 Dinner of hamburgers and fries tasted like the most wonderful food on the planet.
 We made plans for Saturday to do some of the things we were unable to do together all those years ago… like wander around an aircraft carrier… get up close and personal with airplanes

 and tour a decommissioned submarine, because you know, us history nerds in the world have to stick together.

 “We also took a walk on the beach hand in hand, watched the sunrise over the Atlantic, and wrote our initials in the sand.
 Sure it was cold.
 After all, it IS January, but 40 degrees at sunrise in January is just about perfect.

 And just like that, the weekend was over.
 We went our separate ways.
 Who knows what the future holds?
 Certainly not me, but at least I can say that I fell in love with Charleston again.
-The most negative memory of the city in my memory-bank has been removed and replaced by the most perfect weekend in recent memory.
+The most negative memory of the city in my memory-bank has been replaced by the most perfect weekend in recent memory.

 Places are like that for me.
 Linked forever with memories of people and events and food, not just the scenery.
 Charleston and I have a rich, complicated history and while things are good now, like the most complex relationship with people, I expect it to be ever-changing, ebbing and flowing between love, languish, serenity, and hate.